p2pcloud/website/content/docs/blog/p2p-vs-golem.md

 Because of this, we have seen an emergence of companies like P2P Cloud, POKT, Golem, Akash, and more aiming to disrupt the space by creating a more decentralized alternative to how we interact in traditional and web3 ecosystems.

 This post will explore how P2P Cloud and Golem Network are working to decentralize the world's infrastructure ecosystem.
-This post will explore how P2P Cloud and Akash Network are working to decentralize the world's infrastructure ecosystem.

 ### What is P2P Cloud:
 P2P Cloud bridges the gap of security and reliability through a decentralized marketplace connecting anyone from developers, startups, SMBs, RPC providers, etc., to providers offering virtual machines (VM), granting security and reliability in a trustless way.